stozuka/seo-quick-checker/README.md

 const notices = seoQuickChecker(dom, defaultRules.all);
 ```

-If you want to check `defaultRules.aWithoutRel`
+If you want to check, for example, `defaultRules.aWithoutRel`
-and `defaultRules.headWithoutMetaDescription`, you can use [], because each of them is the function but second param of seoQuickChecker is an array.
+and `defaultRules.headWithoutMetaDescription`, you can use [] to wrap them because each of them is the function but second param of seoQuickChecker is an array.

 ```
 const notices = seoQuickChecker(dom, [